 Expect change and allow time to adjust.
 Let them know it may be difficult to readjust back to the U.S., home, and college life.

 Listen and observe.
 Show an interest in your student’s experience and give them time and space to re-acclimate.

 Encourage communication and involvement.
 Encourage your student to stay in touch with friends made overseas and to get involved in internationally related activities at home, on campus, and in the community.

-If your student seems to need help, please encourage them to make an appointment with SHACs staff.
+If your student seems to need help, please encourage them to make an appointment with SHAW staff.